free-drones/drone_interactive_map/src/back-end/README.md

  * Using one of the other suggested production servers, see [Deployment](https://flask-socketio.readthedocs.io/en/latest/#deployment) from the Flask-SocketIO documentation.

- * A new method for transfering information from back-end to front-end.
+ * A new method for transferring information from back-end to front-end.
 See below.

- ###### Suggestion: New method for transfering messages that currently originate from back-end.
+ ###### Suggestion: New method for transferring messages that currently originate from back-end.

  Implement a new API call between front-end and back-end which returns new information that back-end ''wants'' to send to front-end.
-Let front-end regularly call this function to recieve this information.
+Let front-end regularly call this function to receive this information.